Visualization Selection Guide

 ax.set_ylim(bottom=0)

-Line charts may legitimately use a non-zero baseline when the variation is small relative to the absolute value, but bar charts never should — bar length encodes the value.
+Line charts can use a non-zero baseline when the change is small compared to the absolute value, but bar charts never should — bar length stands for the value itself.

 3. Plotting Means Without Showing Spread

-A bar chart of means hides whether the groups have similar distributions or wildly different ones.
+A bar chart of means hides whether the groups have similar distributions or very different ones.

-# Shows mean only — misleading if distributions differ
+# Shows only the mean — misleading if the spreads differ

 sns.barplot(data=df, x='parking_type', y='amount')

-# Better: box plot, or bar + stripplot overlay
+# Better: box plot, or bar + stripplot on top

 sns.boxplot(data=df, x='parking_type', y='amount')

-If you must use a bar chart of means, at minimum add error bars:
+If you have to use a bar chart of means, at least add error bars:

 sns.barplot(data=df, x='parking_type', y='amount', errorbar='sd')